Lynilia/authelia/docs/content/configuration/prologue/introduction.md

 ## Validation

 Authelia validates the configuration when it starts.
-This process checks multiple factors including configuration keys that don't exist, configuration keys that have changed, the values of the keys are valid, and that a configuration key isn't supplied at the same time as a secret for the same configuration option.
+This process checks multiple factors including configuration keys that don't exist, configuration keys that have changed, that the values of the keys are valid, and that a configuration key isn't supplied at the same time as a secret for the same configuration option.

 You may also optionally validate your configuration against this validation process manually by using the